Why Workplace Safety is so Important for Small Business

 Create a Workplace Safety Committee

 The best way to develop a business culture that values workplace safety is to get the employees involved at all levels of the organization.
-Creating a safety committee is a way to get all levels of the organization to be thinking about and contributing to a culture of safety. the safety committee should have at least one employee from each department within the organization and should meet on a semi regular basis.
+Creating a safety committee is a way to get all levels of the organization to be thinking about and contributing to a culture of safety.
+The safety committee should have at least one employee from each department within the organization and should meet on a semi regular basis.
 The meetings do not need to be exhaustive or time consuming, but they should be regular and routine.
+Implementing regular Toolbox Talks can be a great way to make safety more a part of your company culture.